 As the rising cost of living truly hits I’ve come across some staff and trustees who maintain that “our wealthy donors are also going to be struggling.”
 Let’s look at some evidence:

-We need to understand that even in a recession, not everyone is going to be affected, and be aware that some people are going to be better off .”
+We need to understand that even in a cost of living crisis, not everyone is going to be affected, and be aware that some people are going to be better off.
+The rich of the world are getting richer.
+There are more millionaires and billionaires than ever before.”

 To succeed in major donor fundraising you need to be having conversations with your existing and potential major donors to understand their world.
 A CEO I’ve been working with phoned a major donor and realised how uncertain the donor’s business was.
 The CEO, therefore, didn’t talk about giving!
 However, he did ask to keep in touch and six months later the donor gave £20,000.
-Even in uncertain times, major donors will give but at a time that’s right for them.
+Major donors give at a time that’s right for them.

 I’m often asked if a charity’s cause is in the right or wrong area for major donor fundraising.
 There are no wrong or right causes!
 Make your charity’s reason for existence and impact relevant and urgent and you can raise large gifts!
 I do not know a charity whose beneficiaries or cause area hasn’t been affected by the pandemic or the cost of living increases.